remoteintech/remote-jobs/company-profiles/alice.md

 Asia, Caribbean, Europe, Latin America, North America, Oceania

-You can work from anywhere in the world, as long as you can receive payments somehow and that you can plan working hours so you can attend to company/team meetings (usually held between 9am-12 US Easter Time)
+You can work from anywhere in the world, as long as you can plan working hours so you can attend to company/team meetings (usually held between 9am-12 US Eastern Time)

 ## Company technologies

 * Java
+* Groovy/Grails
-* Grails
+* Spring MVC
-* Terraform
+* Hibernate
 * Angular
 * AWS
 * Terraform
 * MySQL
+* ElasticSearch
-* Elastic
+* Redis

 ## Office locations